neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab11-Implement-Compute-Disaster-Recovery/LabExercise-1.md

 You have successfully enabled the replication for **contoso-vm-1**.

-### Clean up resources

->**Note : Please do not delete resources you deployed in this lab.
-You will reference them in the next lab of this module.**
+>**Note** : Please do not delete resources you deployed in this lab.
+You will reference them in the next lab of this module.

 #### Review